 This Chinatown mainstay has been serving their famous steamed buns and dim-sum to eager Vancouverites since 1980.

-While there is a restaurant in the the back that serves a selection of Cantonese favourites as well as dirt cheap western style breakfasts, for me it’s the bakery that’s the star of the show.
+While there is a restaurant in the the back that serves a selection of Cantonese favourites, there’s also Vancouver’s best breakfast on the cheap (served western-style), and of course the star bakery we all know and love.

 Just be warned, there’s usually a line!